CACI-IMG/ForecasterDocs/user-guide/Home/Home-Solution.md

 # Home Tab - Solution Section
 The *Solution* section of the main Home tab lets you create and manage solutions and projects.
 A solution is a workspace that can hold any number of forecast projects.
-A project holds data, a forecasting model, as well as the forecasts themselves.
+On the other hand, a project holds data, a forecasting model, as well as the forecasts themselves.

 The first part of the *Solution* section lets you create, save, open and close solutions.
-These are all the standard operations that you'd expect when creating, for example, a Word or Excel document.

-The second part of the Solution group focusses on managing projects within the solution, and is covered in more detail in the following sections.
+These buttons cover all the standard operations that you'd expect when creating, for example, a Word or Excel document.
+The second part of the *Solution* group focusses on managing projects within the solution.

 ## Managing Solutions